Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 8 - Memory/OSTEP 15 - Address Translation.md

 Notice the instructions to modify the base/limit registers **must** be privileged[^6].
 Moreover we need the CPU to be able to throw exception on a memory violation as well as an exception handler.

-## Operating System Issues for Base/Bound AT
+## Operating System Issues for Base/Bound Address Translation

 1. The OS must find an free slot to give to a process.
 This is obtained through the OS's free list data structure.
 2. The OS must also do the clean up when a process is terminated.
 3. The base and bound registers **must** be maintained upon a context switch.
 Thus, the registers must be saved in some PCB.
 4. OS must provide ISRs[^7] for CPU memory violation exceptions
 	+ The most likely policy is termination of offender program.